dmdhrumilmistry/XSS-Data-Harvestor/README.md

-# XSS-Cookie-Hijacker
+# XSS-Data-Harvestor

+Harvest data from XSS vulnerabilites to XSS-Data-Harvestor API

-Hijack Cookies by exploting XSS vulnerable applications or use it to dump and retreive data over the internet
+Example: Hijack Cookies by exploting XSS vulnerable applications or use it to dump and retreive data over the internet using ssh tunelling or on hosted platform.

 ## Installation